 Seriously though, Internet Ad Sales and Search Engine Marketing/Optimization (SEM/SEO) is becoming an increasingly important part of marketing.
 More than half of respondents to a 2013 eMarketer survey said that search engines and keywords were "more" or "much more important" than the prior year.

-In a recent articleJennifer Van Iderstyne wrote an article with her take on SEO and the growing emphasis on content marketing, focusing less on the short tail and increasingly on the long tail.
-She believes that focusing on the longer keywords and keyword groups that are less popular than the more direct keywords will prove as effective in your SEO strategy.
+her take on SEO and the growing emphasis on content marketing, focusing less on the short tail and increasingly on the long

-Winning multiple keywords with less competition, thus cheaper cost, can reach the customers who are looking for your product or don't know they want it until it shows up in their results.
+“If you actually delve into your potential for phrases that don’t have five figure search volume, you may find that you’re just outside the Top 10 or Top 20 for a number of phrases that you’ve just never thought about.
+The opportunity to perform better for those phrases is real with a little effort and the right strategy.”Winning multiple keywords with less competition, thus cheaper cost, can reach the customers who are looking for your product or don't know they want it until it shows up in their results.
 The ad services of the search engines have started to facilitate this by allowing purchase of not just individual keywords or phrases but keyword groups.
 Here is a shot from Google's AdWords.
 While doing research for a group project I came across this Google Adwords page for Bioshock Infinite.
 Notice these keyword groups all have low competition allowing for possible better ROI.

 Compare the following screenshots.